Employment in the UK: November 2024

 Official statistics in development

-These statistics are labelled as “official statistics in development”.
-Until September 2023, these were called “experimental statistics”.
-Read more about the change in our guide to official statistics in development.
+These statistics are labelled as "official statistics in development".
+Until September 2023, these were called "experimental statistics".
+Read more about the change in our Guide to official statistics in development.

-These statistics are based on information from the Labour Force Survey (LFS).
+These statistics are based on information from the LFS.
 The reweighting exercise has improved the representativeness of our LFS estimates for periods from July to September 2022, reducing potential bias in our estimates.
 Nonetheless, the ongoing challenges with response rates and levels mean that LFS-based labour market statistics are now badged as official statistics in development until further review.
-This is also in line with the letter from the Office for Statistics Regulation (OSR), stating that LFS statistics should not be published as accredited official statistics until the OSR has reviewed them.
-We advise caution when interpreting short-term changes in headline LFS rates and recommend using them as part of our suite of labour market indicators alongside Workforce Jobs, claimant count data and Pay As You Earn Real Time Information (PAYE RTI) estimates.
+This is also in line with the letter from the Office for Statistics Regulation (OSR), stating that LFS statistics should not be published as accredited official statistics until OSR has reviewed them.

 Coronavirus (COVID-19)

-Read more about how the labour market data sources are affected by the coronavirus pandemic in our Coronavirus and the effects on UK labour market statistics article.
+Read more about how the labour market data sources are affected by the coronavirus (COVID-19) pandemic in our Coronavirus and the effects on UK labour market statistics article.

-For a comparison of our labour market data sources and the main differences, read our Comparison of our labour market data sources methodology.
+For a comparison of our labour market data sources and the main differences, read our Comparison of labour market data sources methodology.

 Making our published spreadsheets accessible

-12. Strengths and limitations
+Strengths and limitations

 The estimates presented in this bulletin contain uncertainty.
 For more information on uncertainty, please see our Uncertainty and how we measure it for our surveys web page.

-The figures in this bulletin come from the Labour Force Survey (LFS), which gathers information from a sample of households across the UK rather than from the whole population.
+The figures in this bulletin come from the LFS, which gathers information from a sample of households across the UK rather than from the whole population.
 The sample is designed to be as accurate as possible, given practical limitations.
 Results from sample surveys are always estimates, not precise figures.
 This can have an impact on how changes in the estimates should be interpreted, especially for short-term comparisons.
 For more information on sampling, see Section 2 of our Uncertainty and how we measure it for our surveys webpage.

 !